JGI-Bioinformatics/jaws/site/README.md

 .
 It also connects with a SQL database to query and update for the status of each cromwell task.

+### Steps to install client
+see the section "Installing all services" in the main README.md

 ## Starting the RPC server
 ### Configuration
 Jaws site comes with a cli.py file that is the CLI client for the site .
 Before starting the server it is recommended you create a configuration file with the following contents: